Core Revelations: the Star Formation and AGN Connection at the Heart of NGC 7469: Analysis

 The other three panels of Figure \ref{fig: diagnostic diagrams} show the mid-IR diagnostic diagrams that were previously discussed, with each khaki point corresponding to a single spaxel on the map.
 The star-, diamond-, and plus-shaped points are spaxels within the regions of interest with the same colors as defined in the previous paragraph.
 It is immediately evident that the nuclear points separate from the star-forming points quite clearly in all three diagrams.
+We also add a demarcation line between the AGN and SF regions of the diagram, which is defined by the lowest \netnetw ratio given by the AGN models in Section \ref{sec: models}.
 The east wind, which is in the direction of the hole in the ring, appears in an intermediate position between the AGN- and SF-dominated points.
-We also note the substantial increase in available information between the single \emph{Spitzer} point (orange triangle, \citealp{Weedman2005}) and the spatially resolved spectroscopic data obtained from MIRI.
 The other points present in the diagrams are outlined below: